JesseSlim/pylabframe/README.rst

         plt.savefig(saved_file[:-3] + ".png")
         plt.close()

 That's all the code you need!
-Pretty neat, right?

-But how does pyLabFrame know how to connect to our instruments?
-The only thing still left is to specify the connection addresses of our instruments in the file ``experiment.toml``:
+How does pyLabFrame know to connect to our instruments?
+The only thing still left is to specify the connection info of our instruments in the file ``experiment.toml``:

 .. code:: toml